Owens

 OSC has partnered with The Ohio State University to offer online training courses that clients can complete at their own pace at any time on the ScarletCanvas platform, Ohio State's public learning management system.

-The first two available courses are:
+The available courses are:

 Monitoring and Managing Your Job